k3po/k3po/specification/k3po.control/SPEC.md

 If the "content-length" header is specified, then a message body of the specified length must be added.

-Headers that are not understood / processed by a command must be ignored.
+Headers that are not understood / processed must result in an ERROR event if received by the server, or a closed connection if received on the client

 ## Message Types